 The Schoolhouse welcomes the participation of family members in all aspects of the life of the school.
-Parents are invited to stay for morning circle, join in the birthday song, chaperone field trips, serve on the board of directors, teach short courses, and generally lend skills that they would like to share.
+Parents are often at morning circle and in the classrooms.
+They’re active in the school’s operations including serving on the Board of Directors and other committees.
+They fundraise, teach Short Courses, organize events, chaperone field trips, and generally lend skills that they would like to share.

 The entire community—children, teachers and parents—is enriched through these shared experiences, and we benefit from the contributions and expertise of each member of our community.